Japan posts bigger-than-expected trade gap as energy imports jump

 Exports rose slightly less than expected despite a rebound in China-bound shipments, in a worrying sign for an economy facing growing uncertainty due to global supply constraints and Russia's invasion of Ukraine.

-Imports surged 34.0per cent in the year to February, Ministry of Finance data showed on Wednesday, above a median market forecast for a 28.0per cent gain in a Reuters poll.
+Imports surged 34 per cent in the year to February, Ministry of Finance data showed on Wednesday (Mar 16), above a median market forecast for a 28 per cent gain in a Reuters poll.

-That outstripped a 19.1per cent year-on-year rise in exports in February, resulting in a 668.3 billion yen ($5.65 billion) trade deficit, which was bigger than the 112.6 billion yen shortfall expected in a Reuters poll.
+That outstripped a 19.1 per cent year-on-year rise in exports in February, resulting in a 668.3 billion yen (US$5.65 billion) trade deficit, which was bigger than the 112.6 billion yen shortfall expected in a Reuters poll.

 February's deficit was, however, narrower than January's 2.19 trillion yen gap, which was the biggest in a single month in eight years.

-Exports to the United States, the world's largest economy, grew 16.0per cent in February, on stronger shipments of cars and semiconductor machinery.
+Exports to the United States, the world's largest economy, grew 16 per cent in February, on stronger shipments of cars and semiconductor machinery.

 Japan's economy rebounded less than initially estimated in the final quarter of 2021, the government said last week, on weaker growth in consumer and business spending.